techformist/fastode/README.md

 npm run start
 ```

-Use [PM2](https://www.npmjs.com/package/pm2) in production to maintain sanity and assure well being of all.

-Monitor and react to changes (in development, yes):
+Monitor and react to changes in development:

 ```
 npm run dev
 ```

+Use [PM2](https://www.npmjs.com/package/pm2) in production to maintain sanity and assure well being of all.

 ## Core Objectives